ritza-co/bryntum-supabase-gantt-starter/Bryntum-gantt-supabase-react-blog.md

 (8, 10, 11),
 (9, 11, 12);
 ```
+**Note:** the `"` around some column names, Postgres by default names database tables and columns without any capitalization which will cause the Gantt chart to not behave as expected.
+Wrap all the column names that have capitals with quotes to prevent these issues from occurring.

 Click **Run** to run the queries, two tables will be created and populated with data.